valkey-io/valkey-doc/topics/installation.md

 ## Install Valkey properly

 Running Valkey from the command line is fine just to hack a bit or for development.
 However, at some point you'll have some actual application to run on a real server.
-For this kind of usage you have two different choices:

-* Run Valkey using screen.
+For this kind of usage, it's highly recommended to install Valkey as a system service so that everything will start properly after a system restart.
-* Install Valkey in your Linux box in a proper way using an init script, so that after a restart everything will start again properly.
+The available packages for supported Linux distributions already include the capability of starting the Valkey server as a service.

-A proper install using an init script is strongly recommended.
+Valkey supports systemd, but this document was written for init scripts, before systemd was widely adapted.

-**Note:**
+There are many guides online for how to set up a systemd service.

-The available packages for supported Linux distributions already include the capability of starting the Valkey server from `/etc/init`.
+The remainder of this section explains how to set up Valkey using an init script, for distros like Alpine Linux that don't use systemd.

 If you have not yet run `make install` after building the Valkey source, you will need to do so before continuing.
 By default, `make install` will copy the `valkey-server` and `valkey-cli` binaries to `/usr/local/bin`.